Episode 3

 And, you know, even me, Titi, you know, we talked about it, her being in the streets.

-When I met you, I. I picked her up from a trick house, period.
+When I met you, I picked her up from a Trek house, period.

 Because I was like, this is gonna be my protege right now, for real.